-Tier One People’s Dexter Cousins caught up with Co-Founder David Washbrook to talk about a fine year and a Vegas road trip!
+Tier One People’s Dexter Cousins talks with Co-Founder David Washbrook to talk about a fine year and a Vegas road trip!

 What is Look Who’s Charging?